COP26: Promises ‘ring hollow’ when fossil fuels still receive trillions in subsidies; UN chief calls on negotiators to pick up the pace

-Category: Immigrants & Refugees Hits: 0Governments need to show the necessary ambition on mitigation, adaptation, and finance in a balanced way, and they can’t settle for the “lowest common denominator”, the UN Secretary-General has said in Glasgow, where crucial climate negotiations are in the final stretch.
+Category: Immigrants & Refugees Hits: 1Governments need to show the necessary ambition on mitigation, adaptation, and finance in a balanced way, and they can’t settle for the “lowest common denominator”, the UN Secretary-General has said in Glasgow, where crucial climate negotiations are in the final stretch.
 Meanwhile, a coalition of countries launched a new pledge to end gas and oil extraction, and cities were the theme of the day.

 Read more https://news.un.org/feed/view/en/story/2021/11/1105562